 Christoph joined the European Radiosurgery Center in Munich, Germany in 2007 and is their chief medical physicist.
 He received his PhD from the Atomic Institute of the Austrian Universities and the Medical University of Vienna in 2007.
 He was a guest researcher at the Heavy Ion Medical Accelerator facility (HIMAC), National Institute of Radiological Sciences (NIRS), Chiba, Japan and at the Department of Stereotaxy and Functional Neurosurgery, University Hospital Cologne, Germany.
 His main research interests are intrafraction motion compensation, robotic and gyroscopic radiosurgery.
 In addition to being a member of the Radiosurgery Society (RSS), Christoph is member of the German Society for Medical Physics (DGMP) and the Austrian Organization for Radiation Protection (OeVS).
 After serving as Vice Chairman of the Physics Committee and Chairperson of the Treatment Planning Subcommittee, Christoph became Chairman in April 2024.

 Dr. Stanley Benedict received an MS in Radiological Health Physics from San Diego State University, PhD in Biomedical Physics from UCLA, and diplomat in Radiological Therapeutic Physics from the American Board of Radiology.
-He has served as Chief of Clinical Physics at Virginia Commonwealth University, Director of Clinical Physics at the University of Virginia, and is currently Professor and Vice Chair of Clinical Physics in the Department of Radiation Oncology at the University of California at Davis in Sacramento, California.
+He has served as Chief of Clinical Physics at Virginia Commonwealth University, Director of Clinical Physics at the University of Virginia, as well as Professor and Vice Chair of Clinical Physics at the University of California at Davis in Sacramento, California.
+He is currently the Professor and Chair of Medical Physics in the Department of Radiation Oncology at the Massey Cancer Center at Virginia Commonwealth University.

 Dr. Benedict was the Chair of the AAPM Task Group 101 on Stereotactic Body Radiation Therapy, and is one of the editors of the CRC Press book entitled, Stereotactic Radiosurgery and Stereotactic Body Radiation Therapy (2014).
 Stan joined the Physics committee in August 2014, and is currently also serving on the Board of Directors of the RSS.